dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 #### Code Comments

-A comment can be added to a code on the [document tree](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#document-tree), or the Unassigned/Show All code tree.
+A comment can be added to a code on the [Documents](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#document-tree) tree, or the Unassigned/Show All code tree.

 ![Add/Edit Code Comment](CodeComment.png)

 ![Add/Edit Code Comment](CodeCommentDoc.png)

-Comments will show as a green flag in the code trees **and** on the code in the document tree.
+Comments will show as a green flag in the code trees **and** on the code in the Documents tree.
 The comment is readable via a hover over; in the document itself, the flag can be clicked to open the comment.
 The comment can be added to or deleted by erasing the text.
 The comment will show in its own section in the Notes and Bookmarks viewer, and can be edited or deleted there.

 ![Code Comment Flag](CommentFlag.png)